Mihails-Birjukovs/Low_C-SNR_Bubble_Detection/README.md

 # Low_C-SNR_Bubble_Detection
 A Wolfram Mathematica image processing code for bubble flow images with low SNR/CNR.
-Originally developed for high-FPS neutron imaging in liquid metal.
+Originally developed for high-FPS neutron imaging through thick (~ 30 mm) liquid metal layers.

 ATTENTION: the post-processing part of the code uses a package